edavis/riverpy/README.md

 - the URL of the RSS feed

 You can have as many (or as few) categories as you want.
-Though there must be at least one defined category.
+Though there must be at least one category.

 There's no limit to the number of feeds a category can contain.

 ## Web frontend

-TODO: explain how to view the river.js files
+TODO: explain how to view the river.js files, CORS, and optionally setting up S3 as a standard website host.

 ## Refreshing feeds automatically